jeffTheLandShark/CPE2600/labs/lab11-12/multiprocessing/README.md

-# System Programming Lab 11 Multiprocessing
+# System Programming Lab 11 Multiprocessing & Lab 12 Multithreading
 ## Repo Guide

 - Lab reports are in the `/reports` folder